Back

 \(\displaystyle \frac{11\:\cancel{{\color{Blue} \text{m}}}}{1\:\cancel{{\color{Red} \text{sec}}}}\times\frac{60\:\cancel{{\color{Red} \text{sec}}}}{1\:\cancel{{\color{Teal} \text{min}}}}\times\frac{60\:\cancel{{\color{Teal} \text{min}}}}{1\:\text{hour}}\times\frac{1\:\text{km}}{1000\:\cancel{{\color{Blue} \text{m}}}}\)

 Four fractions multiplied together with arrows indicating the zig-zag method.
 11 in the numerator of the first fraction divided by the 1 in its denominator.
 Next multiply by 60 in the numerator of the second fraction and divide by the 1 in its denominator.
 Next, multiply by 60 in the numerator of the third fraction and divide by the 1 hour in its denominator.
-Finally, multiply by the 1 km in the numerator of the last fraction and divide by the 1000 in its denominator.
+Finally, multiply by the 1 kilometer in the numerator of the last fraction and divide by the 1000 in its denominator.

-\(11 \div 1 \times 60 /div 1 \times 60 \div 1 hour \times 1 km \div 1000 = 39.6 kilometers\; per\; hour\)
+\(11 \div 1 \times 60 \div 1 \times 60 \div 1 hour \times 1 km \div 1000 = 39.6 kilometers\; per\; hour\)

 So the horse is traveling at a rate of \(\dfrac{39.6\:\text{km}}{\text{hr}}\) or 39.6 km/h.